 BOB KING P.Eng., is Chair of the Board of Directors of Energi Simulation.
 He retired from Suncor Energy after a successful career as Manager, Reservoir Simulation.
 Bob joined Suncor in 1997 after 12 years at Imperial Oil.
 During his career, he has held various leadership and technical roles in research and development of steam assisted gravity drainage, steam flooding, improved and enhanced recovery for bitumen, heavy, and light oil; in the development and operation of oil sands and conventional oil and gas reservoirs; and in acquisitions and divestitures.
 Additionally, he serves on the Policy and Program Committee for InnoTech Alberta’s Core Industry Research program and he serves on the Board of Directors of the Society of Petroleum Engineers of Canada.
 He earned BSc (Physics) and MSc (Petroleum Engineering) degrees from the University of Alberta.

 BOB SMITH is a Director and Chair of the Audit & Finance Committee of Energi Simulation (2010).
-Since 1998 he has been a director and is Audit Committee Chair of Computer Modelling Group Ltd., a TSX listed company.
-Bob is also a director and Treasurer of Alberta TrailNet Society, a charitable organization responsible for the Alberta portion of the Trans Canada Trail and the Alberta trail network (1999).
+He retired as Director and Audit Committee Chair of Computer Modelling Group Ltd., a TSX listed company (1998-2020), and as Director and Treasurer of Alberta TrailNet Society, a charitable organization responsible for the Alberta portion of the Trans Canada Trail and the Alberta trail network (1999-2020).

 With a Bachelor of Commerce (Finance) degree from University of Calgary (1969), Bob has 35 years of banking experience in Canada, the United States, the United Kingdom and Singapore, concluding in 1996 after eleven years as a executive officer.